John Mitsias

-Johnny Mitsias is a Greece international rugby league footballer who plays as a er for the Western Suburbs Magpies in the NSW Cup.
+Johnny Mitsias is a Greece international rugby league footballer who plays as a er for the Batley Bulldogs in the RFL Championship.

 Background

 Mitsias was born in Australia and is of Greek heritage.

 Playing career

 In 2022, Mitsias was named in the Greece squad for the 2021 Rugby League World Cup, the first ever Greek Rugby League squad to compete in a World Cup.

+In February 2024 it was reported that he had signed for Batley Bulldogs in the RFL Championship.